Traian Băsescu: 2012 Impeachment referendum

-Late political career
+Post-presidency (2014–present)

 On 9 October 2015, Băsescu joined the People's Movement Party (PMP).
 PMP's fourth congress was held on 24 October, with Băsescu being elected president of the party.

 In the light of the local elections of 2016, Băsescu expressed his intentions to run for a new term as mayor of Bucharest.
 However, following an accusation of money laundering, Băsescu retired and PMP subsequently nominated journalist Robert Turcescu as their official candidate.

 In the 2016 legislative elections, Băsescu won a seat as senator of Bucharest on PMP's list, as the party placed sixth in the elections, with 5.35% of the vote.
 He resigned from PMP leadership in 2018, and was elected honorary president of the party at the congress in June 2018.

 Involvement in Moldovan politics

 Along with the granting of Moldovan citizenship in June 2016 which was subsequently withdrawn on 25 June 2017, Băsescu was elected honorary president of the National Unity Party (PUN).
 Anatol Șalaru, the party founder, stated that the party leader's seat will remain vacant until Băsescu gets back his Moldovan citizenship.